Mod-4-Capstone/we-the-people-fe/README.md

  width="150" height="auto" /></td>
 </table>

-[Turing School of Software and Design's](https://github.com/turingschool-examples) Project Expectations, Evaluation, & Rubric that served as guidance for this project -> [here](https://mod4.turing.edu/projects/capstone/)
+[Turing School of Software and Design's](https://github.com/turingschool-examples) Project Expectations, Evaluation, & Rubric that served as guidance for this project can be found [here](https://mod4.turing.edu/projects/capstone/).

-....other credits?